Skip to Content

 Her work has been exhibited in Hong Kong and internationally, including the Angkor Photo Festival 2019, Singapore International Photography Festival 2020 and Objectifs’ Women in Film and Photography 2021 (Singapore).
 She was awarded laureate at the International Women Photography Award in 2019 for her series, Crab Seniors.
 In 2021, she received the Prince Claus Seed Awards for her ongoing project, Kaufu.
 The work was presented in a solo exhibition, as part of the Hong Kong International Photo Festival 2022, and in the M+ Talks: "Miniature as Method?
 Vanishing Acts in Trans-scalar Hong Kong".

-Alongside her individual artistic practice, she founded Phoboko, a platform for bringing people together through photobooks and the topics they contain.
+Alongside her individual artistic practice, she is dedicated to working with photozines and photobooks, specifically, as medium to create relations and community engagements.
+She founded Phoboko, a platform for bringing people together through photobooks and the topics they contain.
 Through regular meetings, photobooks are used as “social objects” for dialogues and knowledge exchange between participants.
-Recently, she also initiated 1:1 studio, an independent experimental space dedicated for 1 photobook, 1 exhibition project.
+She also initiated 1:1 studio, an independent experimental space dedicated for 1 photobook, 1 exhibition project.
 The project is about unfolding a photobook into a three-dimensional space and vice versa encapsulating what’s displayed in the space to that very photobook, realising her vision of “dedicating a 100ft² space to creating the world of one photobook”.
+She began mapping Hong Kong photobooks via interviews with the photobook authors, and teaches photography to children, teens, and adults, using photozines as a medium to narrate individual stories, build relationships with others and connect to their communities.

-她的作品曾在香港和國際間展出,包括2019年吳哥攝影節、2020年新加坡國際攝影節,和2021年新加坡Objectifs的女性電影和攝影展。她憑藉《蟹伯樂園》系列,在2019年國際女性攝影獎中獲得獎項殊榮。2021年,她憑藉正在進行中的企劃《舅父》,獲得Prince Claus Seed Awards,而這一作品亦在2022年香港國際攝影節的個展以及M+講座「取法微型作品?從跨尺度世界尋找消失的香港」中展出。
+她的作品曾在香港和國際間展出,包括2019年吳哥攝影節、2020年新加坡國際攝影節,和2021年新加坡Objectifs的女性電影和攝影展。她憑藉《蟹伯樂園》系列,在2019年國際女性攝影獎中獲得獎項殊榮。2021年,她憑藉正在進行中的企劃《舅父》,獲得Prince Claus Seed Awards,而這一作品亦在2022年香港國際攝影節的個展以及 M+講座「取法微型作品?從跨尺度世界尋找消失的香港」中展出。

 translated by Clementine Cheung Hei Man